Towards a better understanding of cancer and personalized medicine

-Our Oncology II panel is a high-throughput, multiplex immunoassay enabling analysis of 92 oncology-related protein biomarkers across 96 samples simultaneously.
-This high level of multiplexing is achieved without any compromise on data quality, thanks to our proprietary Proximity Extension Assay (PEA) technology
+Our Oncology II panel is a high-throughput, multiplex immunoassay enabling analysis of 92 oncology-related protein biomarkers across 96 samples simultaneously and all assays are subject to Olink’s strict technical validation and QC control procedures.

 For optimal assay performance, each immunoassay in the panel has been assessed in terms of specificity, precision, sensitivity, dynamic range, matrix effects and interference in biological material.

 A comprehensive list of all protein biomarkers that can be measured using the currently available biomarker panels can be seen on the biomarker library page.

 Note: A printable list of the biomarker assays available in this panel, as well as a full data validation document, can be downloaded from our Document download center.

 Our biomarker assay panels are available with the flexibility to best suit your needs.
 You can choose whether to purchase the panels as kits and run them in your own lab, or send your sample the experts at one of the many certified labs around the world offering sample analysis service.